zkManuel0123/HerbAgent/README.md

-# HerbAgent — AI-Powered Framework for Traditional Chinese Medicine Network Pharmacology
+# HerbAgent: Leveraging LLM Agents to Automate and Accelerate Scalable Network Pharmacology

 *“HerbAgent is an AI multi-agent research framework designed to automate and enhance workflows in Traditional Chinese Medicine (TCM) network pharmacology.”*

 HerbAgent aims to assist researchers in TCM by integrating **Large Language Models (LLMs)** and **Multi-Agent Systems** to automate repetitive data processing, hypothesis generation, and network analysis — allowing scientists to focus more on discovery rather than manual tasks.

-## 🧪 Research Paper
+### 🧪 Research Paper
-**Title:** Safe Biomedical Natural Language Inference for Clinical Trials

  📄 **[Read the paper (PDF)](https://github.com/zkManuel0123/HerbAgent/blob/main/HerbAgent.pdf)**

  📺 [Watch the HerbAgent Demo on YouTube](https://www.youtube.com/watch?v=M2J1N40AdJkx)